actypedef/MixedGemm/README.md

 # MixedGemm-benchmark

-**MixedGemm-samedtype** is a mixed-precision GEMM with quantize and reorder kernel performed on Blackwell GPUs(RTX5090).
+**MixedGemm** is a mixed-precision GEMM with quantize and reorder kernel performed on Blackwell GPUs(RTX5090).

 We use [CUTLASS](https://github.com/NVIDIA/cutlass) to perform the mxfp4, mxfp6, mxfp8 GEMM.
 > RTX 5070 Ti Laptop